ADI-mo/python-course-assignments-/##/__pycache__/Day03.py/day02/README.md

-**Modular Growth Rate Calculator** n the lab we work a lot with growth curves of bacteria, so I built a code that calculates the growth rate for bacteria/cells .
+**Modular Growth Rate Calculator** in the lab we work a lot with growth curves of bacteria, so I built a code that calculates the growth rate for bacteria/cells .
 The goal is to accurately calculate the specific growth rate (k) of bacteria or cells using concentration and time data.